duck4i/FacebookSDK-Unity-7.11.1-BITCODE/Readme.md

 7.11 SDK couldn't compile at all on iOS, and their 7.11.1 hotfix broke Bitcode support, that many companies need.

-This is fixed release, with no code modifications at all.  <b> It is safe to us. </b>
+This is fixed release, with no code modifications at all.  <b> It is safe to use. </b>

 ## Usage